JakubSzark/unity-water-shader/README.md

 # Unity-Surface-Water-Shader
 A water surface shader for Unity

-Thank you for downloading Szark's Water Shader!
-This is still a WIP Shader and can be improved and added to.
-If you have any issues please email jakubshark@gmail.com.

 Currently Works:
 - Main Texture with Distortion
 - Normal Maps with Strength